 No Reported Blocks

-This is far from the expected future in ZA where the number of operators is expected to grow.
+This is far from the expected future in ZA, where the number of operators is expected to grow.

 Credit Cards Only

 The state of ZA wants the local players to use only Credit Cards to bet.
-This kind of ‘will’ by the governments have a reason: these transactions are very easy to track, and of course, to tax if they so wish in the future to change laws about this financial volume.
+This kind of ‘will’ by the governments have a reason: these transactions are straightforward to track, and of course, to tax if they so wish in the future to change laws about this financial volume.

 The Casinos that are available however will offer other payment methods, such as a wide range of e-wallets and prepaid card systems, like Neteller and EntroPay.

 No Severe Penalties Reported